-It is important to partner with families to ensure a whole school community, aligned response at the start of a new school year.
-Parents/carers will benefit from clear messages about:
+It is important to partner with families to ensure a whole school community, aligned response to reopening schools successfully.
+Parents/carers will benefit from:

-- The arrangements in place to keep children/young people safe - How the school will support the wellbeing of students - Hearing positive messages in relation to lost learning and the need to catch up on months lost teaching.
+- Clear messages in a range of accessible formats about: - the arrangements in place to reopen schools and to keep children/young people safe: - how the school will support the wellbeing of students on return to school in order to support their child's re-engagement with learning; - Acknowledgement of their efforts and challenges supporting their child's education at home/reassuring them of the support of the school; - Gently challenge negative and deficit-oriented narratives in relation to lost learning, failing to teach children from home, and the need to catch up on months of lost teaching.
 Reframe the language for parents with a focus on what has been learned, gained and the resilience that children and families have demonstrated.
-Families and children have been dealing with difficult times and are learning and surviving, despite the challenges they have faced; - Being invited to share examples of new experiences and progress that their children have made: - Being invited to share with the school any concerns or worries they may have about their children; - Knowing how and where to get support.
+Families and children have been dealing with difficult times and are learning and surviving, despite the challenges they have faced; - Being invited to share examples of new experiences and progress that their children have made; - Being invited to share with the school any concerns or worries they may have about their children; - Knowing how and where to get support.
 Lots of videos and information resources have been made available to support families, on gov.ie/backtoschool.